 At The Howley Law Firm, we specialize in protecting the rights of employees in the workplace.
 Our experienced team of attorneys has a deep understanding of New York overtime laws and can help you navigate the complexities of employment law.
 Whether you need legal advice, representation, or simply have questions, we’re here to help.

 At The Howley Law Firm, we begin with a conversation.
 We will talk with you about where you work, what type of work you do, and how you are paid.
 We will review any documents you may have, such as paystubs or other payroll records, time records, tip reports, and job descriptions.

 There is no charge for this initial consultation.
 It can be done over the phone, by videoconference, or in person.

 We will tell you whether you have a case and, if so, what your options are.

 If you have a strong case, we will represent you on a contingency fee basis.
 This means that we will not be paid any attorneys’ fees unless you win.
 In most cases, the court will order your employer to pay our attorneys’ fees in addition to the amount of unpaid overtime and liquidated damages the employer will have to pay to you.

 Our team is standing by to assist you with your case.
 We are familiar with New York overtime laws and we will work tirelessly to get you fair compensation.
-To get started, call us at 212-601-2728 to schedule a free and confidential consultation.
+To get started, call us at 212-601-2728 or submit a contact form to schedule a free and confidential consultation.